ibm-cloud-docs/power-iaas/Network-security-group.md

       - **Internet Control Message Protocol (ICMP)**: Ideal for network diagnostics such as `ping` and `traceroute`.
 Unlike TCP or UDP, ICMP does not support data transmission between applications.

-      - **Any**: Ideal for creating rules that applies to any protocol over a specific port or a set of ports.
+      - **Any**: Ideal for creating rules that apply to any protocol over a specific port or a set of ports.
 However, this option does not provide control over specific protocol-based security.

 10. Depending on the protocol that you select from the list in the previous step, complete the following steps:
       - **TCP**